The Power Clean is one of the exercises of our choice to develop Strength and/or Power in our athletes.

 For most sports Power is the name of the game, and Power is the combination of force and velocity (the physical formula is power = force * by velocity), and exercises like the Power Clean allow you to maximize both, force, as well as velocity.

 How much should I Power Clean is a question, I get asked often, after asking a few more questions, I usually find out, that ‘How much’ means different things to different people and is discussed below.

 How often should I do Power Cleans a week?

 How often you should do Power Cleans in the week or what is the right training frequency depends on a few factors.

-In my cases the athletes I train are not Olympic Weightlifters and they compete in a sport that is not weight lifting, so we use the strength training and the exercises from Olympic weightlifting to improve their sport performance.
+In my case, the athletes I train are not Olympic Weightlifters, and they compete in a sport that is not weightlifting, consequently, the Power Clean and other derivatives from Olympic Weightlifting are a means to an end, not the end in itself.

 Very rarely we do Power Cleans in all sessions, we mix it up.